AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 In the field of robotics, power management serves as the cornerstone that ensures the operation of an autonomous system.
 It serves as the brain and heart of the robot.
 Not only does it play a role in supplying data and energy to the various components, but it also plays a role in optimizing the overall performance of the robot.

-The setup for our self-driving robot centers around two key components: the SPIKE™ Large Hub and the AISTEAM Controller, along with its accompanying battery.
+The setup for our self-driving robot centers around the SPIKE™ Large Hub microcontroller, along with its accompanying battery.
 Below are the figures and details about the components in the power management section:

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/4.0.1.png?">